noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

                                                                                                                      43 columns and 83428 rows omitted
 ```

-The first thing you will notice when working with real data is that there is more data than you can fit on one screen.
-So let us look at a couple of methods which help to get an overview. `names(df)` gives a list of columns:
+The first thing we notice when working with real data is that there is more data than you can fit on one screen.
+So let us look at a couple of methods which help us to get an overview. `names(df)` gives us list of columns:
 ```julia-repl
 julia> names(df)
 48-element Vector{String}: